parsiya/parsiya.net/content/post/2023-10-28-semgrep-experimental-syntax/index.markdown

 {{< imgcap title="new rule" src="02.jpg" >}}

-The reason is that [constant propagation][const] is on by default in the new syntax (at least for now).
+The reason is that [constant propagation][const] is on by default in the experimental syntax (at least for now).
 Credit: [Cooper Pierce][cooper-gh], Semgrep.

 [const]: https://semgrep.dev/docs/writing-rules/data-flow/constant-propagation/